 Root canal therapy is a general dental treatment that removes infected or damaged tissue inside the tooth.
 This will alleviate pain, stop the spread of infection, and preserve the natural tooth structure.

-The Root Canal Procedure at our Dentist Office
+The Root Canal Procedure at our Morristown Dentist Office

 Dr. Gittleman typically performs the root canal treatment in a single visit.
 The first step is to check and diagnose the tooth using 3-D imagery in our office.
 These high-resolution images provide a clear map.